harold-b/vscode-duktape-debug/README.md

 For an example of an application with debugger support, please see [Duktape's command line app](https://github.com/svaarala/duktape/tree/master/examples/cmdline).

+## Contributing

+To run and debug this extension locally, clone this repository load the folder in VSCode and then run the ``Launch Duktape Debugger Extension`` task.
+This will open a new window with the debugger enabled.

 ## References
  - [https://code.visualstudio.com/docs/extensions/overview](https://code.visualstudio.com/docs/extensions/overview)
  - [https://code.visualstudio.com/docs/extensions/example-debuggers](https://code.visualstudio.com/docs/extensions/example-debuggers)